dimforge/ncollide/bounding_volumes/README.md

 # Bounding volumes

-Performing some tests on an approximation of the geometry of an object is often useful to fasten several geometric queries.
+Performing some tests on an approximation of the shape of an object is often useful to fasten several geometric queries.

-For example testing two convex polyhedron for intersection is a very time-consuming operation.
-Instead, we could test that their spherical approximations (namely, their bounding spheres) intersect; and if the approximations fails this intersection test, then there is no need to perform the same query on the original polyhedra.
+For example testing two convex polyhedrons for intersection is a very time-consuming operation.
+Instead, we could test that their spherical approximations (namely, their bounding spheres) intersect; and if the approximations fails this intersection test there is no need to perform the same query on the original polyhedra.
 This test-on-the-approximations-first method is called _prunning_.

-The approximations presented here are conservative with regard to the object volume−that is−the approximated geometry's completely contained inside of the approximating object.
+The approximations presented here are conservative with regard to the object volume−that is−the approximated shape is completely contained inside of the approximating object.
 This is called a bounding volume.
-There are many possible bounding bounding volumes.

-The following figure shows a 2D polygon bounded by a Bounding Sphere, an Axis Aligned Bounding Box (AABB), an Oriented Bounding Box (OBB), and a Convex Hull:
+There are many possible bounding volumes.
+The following figure shows a 2D polygon bounded by a bounding sphere, an Axis Aligned Bounding Box (AABB), an Oriented Bounding Box (OBB), and a convex hull:

 <center>
 ![bounding volumes](../img/bounding_volumes.svg)